ConsistentEE: A Consistent and Hardness-Guided Early Exiting Method for Accelerating Language Models Inference: Experiment

 \subsection{Main Results on Generation}

-As shown in Figure \ref{fig:speed up on LLM}, ConsistentEE and CALM demonstrate similar performance when the speedup ratio is below 2x.
+As shown in Figure \ref{fig:speed up on LLM}, on the Alpaca/Dolly dataset, ConsistentEE and CALM demonstrate similar performance when the speedup ratio is below 2x.
 However, as the speedup ratio increases, ConsistentEE outperforms CALM.
-Examples of generation from ConsistentEE under different speedup ratios result are shown Table \ref{tab:case_study}.
+On the CNN/DM dataset, ConsistentEE outperforms CALM consistently under different speedup ratios.
+Examples of generation from ConsistentEE under different speedup ratios result are shown in Table \ref{tab:case_study} in Appendix.
 The responses generated under 2.0x appear reasonable and closely resemble the original response.
 However, the responses generated under 5.0x vary from the original response but still make sense.